 As an indispensable precaution, the meeting-place was fixed at a distance of about three miles, in the interior of the forest.
 Olga had to traverse this distance in utter darkness, guided only by the stars, which occasionally pierced through the dense foliage.
 She was not afraid, however, of the wild beasts, or of the highwaymen and vagrants who are always prowling round the towns in Siberia.
 It was the cemetery-keeper's dog she was afraid of.
 The cemeteries are always well looked after in that country, for among the horrible crimes committed by the scum of the convicts one of the most common is that of disinterring and robbing the newly-buried dead.
 Now the keeper of the cemetery of Talutorovsk was not to be trifled with; his dog still less so.
 It was a mastiff, as big as a calf, ferocious and vigilant, and could bear the approach of anyone, a quarter of a mile off.
-Meanwhile the road passed close to the cottage of the and rightly said, that it presented more dangers than advantages, for the police being in numbers and reinforced by the dvorniks of the house, who are all a species of police agents of inferior grade, the attempt at the best would result in the liberation of one person at the cost of several others.
-His view prevailed, and the plan, which was more generous than prudent, was abandoned.
-The rooms were at once cleared with the utmost rapidity, so that the fate of the person arrested, which was sure to be a hard one, and was now inevitable, should not be rendered more grievous.
-When all was ready and they were about to leave, Morosoff staggered his friends by acquainting them with the plan he had thought of.
-He would remain in the house alone and await the arrival of the police.
-They thought he had lost his senses; for everybody knew, and no one better than himself, that with the terrible accusation hanging over his head, if once arrested it would be all over with him.
-But he said he hoped it would not come to that - nay, he expected to get clear off with Olga, and in any case would share her fate.
-They would escape or perish together.
-His friends heard him announce this determination with mingled feelings of grief, astonishment, and admiration.
-Neither entreaties nor remonstrances could shake his determination.
-He was firm, and remained at home after saying farewell to his friends, who took leave of him as of a man on the point of death.
+Meanwhile the road passed close to the cottage of the solitary keeper.
+It was precisely for the purpose of avoiding it that Olga, instead of following the road, had plunged into the forest, not withstanding the great danger of losing her way.